DMaisterra/stm32duino-dfu/README.md

 in directory,
 to work with linux, no COM, just ttyACMx ports

-and the dan stm32duino boards definition "http://dan.drown.org/stm32duino/package_STM32duino_index.json"
+The dan stm32duino boards definition "http://dan.drown.org/stm32duino/package_STM32duino_index.json"
+or the roger clark respective change.sh, installed in th way the wiki tolds.

 to work:
 ./Mtu.detects.sh